Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: The local chiral marker

 \section{The local chiral marker}

-The local chiral marker is a real space topological invariant which is equal to the chiral winding number for translation invariant structures, characterizing topology of states with a chiral constraint.
-It belongs to a class of local topological markers, including the local Chern marker~\cite{Bianco2011},the local chiral, and the local Chern-Simons marker~\cite{Hannukainen2022}, formulated in terms of the one-particle density matrix.
-The Bogoliubov-de-Gennes one particle density matrix of a many-body state $|\Psi\rangle$ is
+The local chiral marker is a real space topological invariant that is equal to the chiral winding number for translation-invariant structure and characterizes the topology of states with a chiral constraint.
+It belongs to a class of local topological markers, including the local Chern marker~\cite{Bianco2011}, the local chiral, and the local Chern-Simons marker~\cite{Hannukainen2022}, formulated in terms of the one-particle density matrix.
+The local chiral marker applies to chiral-symmetric states in symmetry classes and spatial dimensions where the bulk classification is $\mathbb{Z}$-valued.